j-shilling/metalearning/README.md

 ### Close enough is good enough, for now

 To add to the limits and frustration of our mortal coil: we can't learn more than one thing at a time.
 The road to understanding is narrow and there are no shortcuts.
 No one can reach an advanced level without first working through the intermediate and novice levels step by step.
+Everything you do here should be an oportunity to push you forward *exactly* one step--concept by concept, fact by fact.
+Now, the assignments cannot know exactly what step you're on; only you can know that.
+So, the labs and the lectures are going to contain a variety of concepts: some of which will be review and some will be material you're still learning.

+Because the program is so immersive, its easy to feel like you need to be learning everything at the same time.
+You'll see a lab and there will be a few things that you feel shakey on.
+Remember, though, if you try to learn it all at the same time, you'll end up learning none of it.
+Instead, set a specific goal for each learning experience.
+Say to yourself: "I am going to learn X from this lab."
+Once your goal is set you know where your attention needs to be--everything else is peripheral.
+Of course, at the end of the day the labs need to work, the tests needs to pass, the sites need to run.
+Only one thing though needs to be perfect.

 ### Be where you are